erfangc/ReactTable/README.md

-sort   | custom callback function for sorting the column reverseSort | custom callback function for sorting the column in reverse (if this is not provided but custom sort is, it will use inverse of custom sort) cellClassCallback | custom callback for applying custom CSS classes to cells. should should return a object with class names set to true in an object. for example `{ green: true, special: true}` formatInstructions | a string that represents how you want cells to be formatted, options are summaryTemplate | a function callback that returns a React Component, this component will be appended to the content of the first column of summary rows.
-Argument passed: `data` representing the summary row cellTemplate | A custom callback function provided to the table that returns an React component to be rendered.
-First argument is the row being rendered
+sort   | custom callback function for sorting the column reverseSort | custom callback function for sorting the column in reverse (if this is not provided but custom sort is, it will use inverse of custom sort) cellClassCallback | custom callback for applying custom CSS classes to cells. should should return a object with class names set to true in an object. for example `{ green: true, special: true}` onCellSelect | custom callback function that triggers when a cell in this column is clicked. `this` is bound to the row component, first argument to the callback is the cell content formatInstructions | a string that represents how you want cells to be formatted, options are summaryTemplate | a function callback that returns a React Component, this component will be appended to the content of the first column of summary rows.
+Argument passed: `data` representing the summary row cellTemplate | custom callback function provided to the table that returns an React component to be rendered. first argument is the row being rendered
 ## Valid `formatInstructions` Options

 * multiplier - a number to multiply the cell content by